-A meteor shower is a celestial event, wherein it is observed that a group of meteors radiate from a point in the sky.
-This phenomenon is also sometimes referred to as a meteor storm or a outburst.
 The meteors that are present in the showers are actually cosmic debris that enter the Earth's atmosphere at very high speed and vaporize very quickly due to friction, leaving behind a streak of light which is known as the shower.
-An identified shower is usually an annual affair as the Earth will encounter the same meteors at approximately the same time and same speed every year.

 The solid parts of the tail are the meteoroids and they spread along the entire orbit of the comet, which is termed as a stream.
 As the Earth orbits around the sun, its path may cross the stream and thus, a meteor shower follows.
-When the stream is particularly dense, then we get to witness the storm and having witnessed one myself, I can guarantee that the sight is truly spectacular.
+When the stream is particularly dense, then we get to witness the storm which is truly spectacular.

 People Behind the Concept